+Individuals who are required to report to campus will be granted leave with pay of equal duration to be scheduled by their supervisor.
 If the College is not declared closed and an employee chooses to be absent, the absence will be charged to vacation leave.
 If an employee was on vacation or medical leave when the campus was closed, the time will not be charged to vacation or medical leave.
-It is the employee's responsibility to work with the supervisor in the event a charge against accruals has occurred.
+It is the employee's responsibility to work with the supervisor to ensure time-off has been given in the event a charge against accruals has occurred.